Gastric Sleeve Weight Loss

 Gastric Sleeve Weight Loss – Our Results

-Orange County gastric sleeve surgeon Dr. Oliak has completed >400 gastric sleeve operations between 2008-2017.
-Most of these operations were completed 2013-2017.
-Dr. Oliak’s gastric sleeve weight loss outcomes are as follows: average 76% EWL at 1 year after surgery, average 80% EWL at 2 years after surgery, and average 75% EWL at 3 years after surgery.
+Dr. Oliak’s gastric sleeve weight loss statistics are as follows: average 75% EWL at 1 year after surgery, average 77% EWL at 2 years after surgery, and average 74% EWL at 3 years after surgery.*

 Gastric Sleeve Weight Loss – Published Studies

 There have been 100s of studies published on gastric sleeve weight loss, by 100s of surgeons.
-The quick summary of the published literature is that gastric sleeve surgery is effective for weight loss, but the amount of average weight loss varies depending on the surgeon and program.*
+The quick summary of the published literature is that gastric sleeve surgery is effective for weight loss, but the amount of average weight loss varies between different surgeons and programs.*

 Because the published studies are quite variable in what they report, several researchers have published review studies.
 Review studies compile data from numerous other studies to get a more accurate big picture view.